Amazon WorkDocs vs Google Drive

 2015.
 Amazon Cloud Drive adds unlimited storage plan

-Amazon Cloud Drive is expanding that service as a paid offering to cover all kinds of content, and to users outside of its loyalty program.
-Unlimited Cloud Storage will let users get either unlimited photo storage or “unlimited everything” — covering all kinds of media from videos and music through to PDF documents — respectively for $11.99 or $59.99 per year.
-The move is a clear attempt by Amazon to compete against the likes of Dropbox, Google, Microsoft and the many more in the crowded market for cloud-based storage services.
-It’s not the first to offer “unlimited” storage, but it looks like it’s the first to market this as a service to anyone who wants it.
+Amazon Cloud Drive is expanding its services to include a paid offering that encompasses a wide range of content and is available to users outside of its loyalty program.
+With Unlimited Cloud Storage, users can opt for either unlimited photo storage or an "unlimited everything" plan, which covers various media types such as videos, music, and PDF documents.
+The pricing for these plans is set at $11.99 per year for unlimited photo storage and $59.99 per year for the comprehensive "unlimited everything" option.
+This strategic move by Amazon is a direct response to the competition posed by established players like Dropbox, Google, Microsoft, and other prominent providers in the increasingly crowded market for cloud-based storage services.
+While Amazon is not the first to offer "unlimited" storage, it appears to be the first to market this service to anyone who desires it.

 2014.
 Amazon adds new syncing feature to enterprise cloud storage Zocalo